dannybabbev/eos-smart-contracts/README.md

 A training ground for the EOSIO hackathon in Hong Kong

 Make sure to understand what you are doing and read the resources before getting started.
+(Read the resources)[https://github.com/dannybabbev/eos-smart-contracts#resources]

 ## Getting Started